 Let's see some other things concerning how we are to forgive.
 Here's quite a touching one.
 We're to forgive one another.
-Remember what Jesus said that our sins are forgiven if we forgive those who sin against us.
+Remember what Jesus said that our sins are forgiven if we forgive those who sin against us!
 God expects us to operate in that manner.
 Sometimes it's really hard to do, especially if you've been offended.
 But God expects that to be done.

-Let's look at one of the greatest offences in the world.
-Let's come back to Genesis 50.
-That was quite a thing.
+Let's look at one of the greatest offences in the world, Gen. 50.
+This was quite a thing.
 This is after Jacob died, whose name was changed to Israel.
 Now came the moment of truth.
 Joseph and his brothers were together now.